drflorianberger/TopicsInPhysics/book/_build/html/_sources/week1/intro.md

 - Antidisciplinary!
 - The disinterested pursuit of an understanding of nature.
 - What is life?
 We are not looking for a new kind of force!
-- We are studyig this mysterious condition under which physical forces cause material to self-organize to living systems.
+- We are studying this mysterious condition under which physical forces cause material to self-organize to living systems.

 ### The Past